 - Workers Compensation Act 1987 (the 1987 Act) - Workplace Injury Management and Workers Compensation Act 1998 (the 1998 Act) - Workers Compensation Regulation 2016 (2016 Regulation).

 Purpose

-SIRA has developed these Standards to support and encourage insurers to have effective claims management practices that will help deliver positive experiences and outcomes for workers, employers and the people of NSW.
+The Standards support and encourage insurers to have effective claims management practices to help deliver positive experiences and outcomes for workers, employers and the people of NSW.